ElisaLegnani/elisalegnani.github.io/index.md

 <img class="circular-img" align="left" width=300 src="assets/img/me_23_2.jpg"/>

 I am a PhD student in Physics in the *Observational Cosmology* group at [IFAE](https://www.ifae.es/) in Barcelona.
-My aim is to contribute to our understanding of the large-scale structure of the Universe using innovative statistical and software solutions applied to complex cosmological survey datasets.
+My aim is to deepen our understanding of the large-scale structure of the Universe by applying innovative statistical and software solutions to complex cosmological survey datasets.

 My background includes professional and research experience in 3D printing.
 I am passionate about computer science and software engineering, and I thoroughly enjoy problem-solving in general.